inchmeal/inchmeal.github.io/app/_sicp/ch-1/notes.markdown

 Fibonacci: 1.13, 1.19

-Order of growth: 1.22,1.23, 1.25, 1.26 - a bit tedious but its interesting to see time/space growing as per our found order of growth.
+Order of growth: 1.22,1.23, 1.25, 1.26 - a bit tedious but its interesting to see in practice how time/space is growing compared our analysed order of growth.

 Higher Order procedures - accumulate and filter: 1.32, 1.33, 1.37, 1.42, 1.43, 1.46